 German inventors Gottlieb Daimler and Wilhelm Maybach produced first motorcyde with a small 264cc diesel based engine in 1885.
 These inventions lead to the development of motorcycles and motorcycling activities.
 At the beginning of the 20th century, various motorcycling competitions were organised without any real coordination between countries and organisers.

-In 1904, during the International Cup organised in Dourdan (France) by the Motorcycle Club de France, delegates from different countries met and formed an International commission.
+During the International Cup organised in Dourdan (France) by the Motorcycle Club de France, delegates from different countries met and formed an International commission.
 It was the start of a closer cooperation between the major clubs in each country.
 The Federation Internationale des Clubs Motocyclistes- The FICM was created.
 The effective founding members were 6: France, England, Germany, Austria-Hungary, Belgium and Denmark.
 The headquarters were located in France at the Automobile-Club de France.

 Due to the consecutive wars, the development of motorcycling activities at an international level was complicated.